ssebowa/ssebowa-UI/README.md

 ##  🌍 + 💖 + ⚙️ + 🌳 = 🎯 Our Vision 🔮

 🤖🌍🌳 Here at Ssebowa, we picture a world where Artificial Intelligence is not a walled garden for the privileged few.
 But a tool that empowers everyone, a wellspring of creativity, and knowledge accessible to all.
-That's why we're building Ssebowa AI – a platform as powerful and versatile as ChatGPT4, but with 4 key differences: Ssebowa serves humanity, it's completely free, open-source, and anyone can use it without breaking the bank. 🌍🚀
+That's why we're building Ssebowa AI – a platform as powerful and versatile as ChatGPT4, but with 4 key differences: Ssebowa serves humanity, it's completely open-source, and anyone can use it without breaking the bank. 🌍🚀

 ## 🤔 + ❤️ + 🙌 + 🌍 = 💻 How We Do It 🌱